 - A Black person is killed about every 40 hours by police.

 - Many police departments process complaints internally.
-When officers police other officers, accountability is often suspect.
+When officers police other offices, accountability is often suspect.

-- Cities and town can increase police accountability by making police departments absorb civil payouts to victims of police violence in the form of insurance policies.
+- Cities and towns can increase police accountability by making police departments absorb civil payouts to victims of police violence in the form of insurance policies.

 A Closer Look